 In the past day or so, I’ve had a friend who sent me a couple of links to articles on Cracked.com (Warning: NSFW language) with some interesting observations.
 His first was this one, based on this Cracked article:

 I was reading an article about how good news no one talks about is out there.
 One of those

 the gulf’s recovery from the Deepwater Horizon oil spill.
 It made this point: “What we

-will talk about is how no one expected fish, crab and shrimp catches to be average compared to past years or that oil chomping microbes would go to town feeding on
+will talk about is how no one expected fish, crab and shrimp catches to be average compared viagra what to expect to past years or that oil chomping microbes would go to town feeding on

 our disaster.
 And more importantly, the Loop Current that was on track to carry the oil to the Florida Keys just broke.
 As in, it broke off into a big swirly hilariously named Franklin Eddy, which unexpectedly contained the oil in a tidy circle

 Will – IT this first products are.
 Formula geneticfairness.org